-U.S. Immigration Pathways: Which One is Right for Your Investment Project?
+Section Two: U.S. Immigration Pathways: Which One is Right for Your Investment Project?

-n an environment of fluid markets and changing policies altering cross-border travel, understanding the immigration options available to investors and their workforces is an essential - but sometimes overlooked - aspect of investing in the United States.
-Investors need to make sure that their employees have the correct U.S. visa(s) and an immigration advisor to ensure the visas are secured as timely and seamlessly as possible.
+n an environment of fluid markets and changing policies, understanding the immigration options available to investors and their workforces is an essential - but sometimes overlooked - aspect of investing in the United States.
+Investors need to make sure that their employees have the correct U.S. visa(s) and an immigration advisor to ensure the visas are secured as seamlessly as possible.
 This chapter details the immigration options available to business investors and their prospective U.S. employees, including information on visa requirements, timeframes, and considerations for families.